Documentation Index

 }

 The PAYMENT-RESPONSE header contains x402-standard settlement fields.
+The network echoes the value used at verification (stripe or braintree).
+For Braintree, orderTx is the Braintree merchant transaction ID.
 Additional Nevermined-specific info (like creditsRedeemed and remainingBalance) can be included in the response body.

 Steps 27-28 represent a failure scenario where the server has already performed work but settlement failed.
 Implementations SHOULD have mechanisms to handle this edge case, such as retry logic or dispute resolution.